Color-Printer/pkmn-route-rando/README.md

 CURRENTLY MAPPING OUT LOGIC: up to Route 4 past Mt.
 Moon

 ## HOW TO USE
 Don't.
 It doesn't even randomize everything yet.
-You can currently, however, run "patcher.py [rom filname]" to implement some map changes and randomize _all_ items up until Route 4.
-There is no logic applied here yet, however.
-Flags to toggle/separate the pools to be added later. **The program only accepts unaltered UE region Pokemon Red or Blue games!**
+You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize _all_ items up until Route 4.
+There is no logic applied here yet, however. **The program only accepts unaltered UE region Pokemon Red or Blue games!**

+###Flags
+Flags are lists of characters separated by spaces.
+Currently, invalid flags are ignored unless they make Python yell at you or something.
+Here is the summary of the flags implemented so far.
+See the Wiki for more details.
+- The following characters shuffle items.
+They may be grouped together to form pools that are shuffled separately.
+  - **K** - Shuffles all Key Items.
+  - **N** - Shuffles non-key items received from NPCs.
+  - **I** - Shuffles item ball pickups.
+  - **H** - Shuffles hidden items.
+  - For example, using "K I" in your flag set will shuffle Key Items with other Key Items, item ball pickups with other item balls, and leave NPC items and hidden items alone.
+"KN IH" will shuffle Key Items and NPC items together and item balls and hidden items together, and "K N I H" will shuffle everything in its own pool, and "KNIH" will shuffle all four pools in one large pool.
+  - If you already use a flag in one pool and try to put it in another, it will be ignored.
+Only the first occurrence of each flag counts.

 ## IMPLEMENTED
 - A solver that can attempt to go from point A to point B with a set starting inventory, picking up items along the way